LuisAlanCortes/UGAHacksXPulse/README.md

 <!-- ROADMAP -->
 ## Roadmap
+This app is unfortunately missing a lot that would make me truly proud of it.
 - [ ] Host Entirely on Railway
 - [ ] Utilize Google Maps API advanced markers
 - [ ] AI detection of event type and details